-He proposed a high-speed rail network, Northern Powerhouse Rail.
-When integrated with both the western and eastern legs of HS2, it would create a modern, efficient high-speed rail network north to south, east to west.
+He proposed a high-speed rail line across the Pennines: Northern Powerhouse Rail.
+When integrated with both the western and eastern legs of HS2, it would create a modern, efficient highspeed rail network north to south, east to west.

 Substandard infrastructure means that many people in the north remain hemmed in by geography.
 Poor transport connections limit opportunities, shrink the travel to work areas of towns and cities and stop people from accessing jobs in other areas.
 Businesses can only recruit from a small talent pool, which puts them off investing here.